abkarino/FirestoreGoogleAppsScript/.github/README.md

 Since this is a new deployment on GAS, the versioning is reset to `v1`.

 ### Future work
-- update the documentation for the `BatchWrite` operations.
 - Add full transaction support

 ### Changelog